-Two aquifers were discovered in the northern-dry regions of Kenya, in Turkana basin and Lotikipi basin.
+Two aquifers were discovered in the northern-dry regions of Kenya, in Turkana and Lotikipi basin.
 The discovery was by a France based Radar Technologies, the Kenyan government and the United Nations with funding from Japan.
-The possibility of wealthy from the newly discovered water came as a new source of hope, not just to people from Turkana, but to Kenyans at large as the Lotikipi aquifer was said to have up-to 207 billion cubic metres of water, which was estimated to have the ability to serve the entire country for 70 years.
+The possibility of wealth from the newly discovered water came as a new source of hope, not just to people from Turkana, but to Kenyans at large as the Lotikipi aquifer was said to have up-to 207 billion cubic metres of water, which was estimated to have the ability to serve the entire country for 70 years.

 However after tests, Simon Chelugui, the Water Cabinet Secretary said the water was too salty for drinking or farming.
-The saline levels of the water were too high, up-to seven times higher than levels considered safe by the World Health Organization.
+The saline levels were too high, up-to seven times higher than levels considered safe by the World Health Organization.
 According to the CS, desalination was not an option as it could be very expensive.

 Could this be the water Tullow has been using in its day to day oil drilling activities?
 In our article on water as the main ingredient of oil drilling, we raised many questions on how Tullow got so much water (10million litres of water per day) that the government could not even provide for its own people.
-Isn’t it also ironical that we have that much water (250 billion cubic metres of water) laying under from the two aquifers, yet up on the surface both people and livestock are fighting for the precious commodity?
+Isn’t it also ironical that we have that much water (250 billion cubic metres of water) laying under from the two aquifers, yet up on the surface both people and livestock are fighting for the same?